Aging Out of Foster Care: Financial Assistance & Resources

-“No child when they turn 18 is an adult,” said Shannon Harding, youth services assistant director with Embrace Families, the lead child welfare agency in Central Florida.
+“No child when they turn 18 is an adult,” said Shannon Harding, youth services assistant director with Embrace Families, the leading child welfare agency in Central Florida.
 “Unfortunately, our children have been under the guidance of so many people in their lives – case managers, therapists, a ton of people supporting them – and they want nothing more than to just be left alone.
-So, they push us away, and we do what we can to prepare them for that 18th birthday.
+So, they push us away, and we do what we can to prepare them.
 Oftentimes, they don’t have realistic plans, as much as we prepare for them.”

 Realistic plans, of course, include finding housing, a job and continuing their education, all of which are complicated by their background.